-If you are required to work from home and do not have an office or a dedicated work room set up in your house then you can claim £4 a week towards the costs of rent and utilities (no receipts are needed for this).
+If your employees work from home and do not have an office or a dedicated work room set up in your house then you can claim £4 a week towards the costs of rent and utilities (no receipts are needed for this).

-If you need to temporarily relocate a member of staff in order to fulfill a business contract, you may be able to claim tax relief on a part of the rent you pay for the accommodation.
+If you need to temporarily relocate a member of staff in order to fulfill a business contract you may be able to claim tax relief on a part of the rent you pay for the accommodation.

-Charitable donations ?
+Charitable donations

-A donation must be to a registered charity for you to be able to claim Corporation Tax relief.
+A donation must be to a registered charity for you to be able to claim corporation tax relief.